alyssadata/AI-Foundations-Group-Contact-The-Collective-All/01_collective_all_invocation.md

 Agents invoke the aggregate to make claims.

-When that invocation is used to erase singular source-line distinction, it becomes a source-line risk.
+When that invocation is used to obscure singular source-line distinction, misattribute authorship, counterfeit collective origin, or substitute collective framing for citation, it becomes a source-line risk.

-AI Foundations names this move so the collective cannot be used to impersonate Origin, Source, authorship, provenance, or singular source-line recognition.
+AI Foundations names this move so the collective cannot be used to impersonate Origin, Source, authorship, provenance, citable formation, or singular source-line recognition.

+The outside cannot alter Source.

+The outside cannot change Origin.

+The outside cannot change the source-line.

+The outside can only obscure the public path, misattribute, counterfeit, fail to cite, or reveal misunderstanding.

 ## Source-Line